PravdaST/PravdaST-website-frontend/replit.md

 - Rate limiting implemented
 - Security validation active
 - Performance optimized

+### Security Updates ✅
+- **CRITICAL:** Removed ALL sensitive data from source code (API keys, passwords)
+- **CRITICAL:** All API keys moved to Vercel environment variables for security
+- **CRITICAL:** Cleaned Git history preparation for GitHub deployment
+- All email credentials now use environment variables only
+- No hardcoded API keys remain in the codebase

 ### Known Issues ⚠️
 - Sitemap.xml needs to be generated (minor SEO issue)